Altair1618/Labpro3-Monolith/README.md

 ## How To Run
 - Clone this repository
+- Rename `.env.example` to `.env` and fill the `.env` file with your configuration
 - Run `docker-compose up` command inside the repository folder
+- Run `docker exec -it <container-id> sh` command to enter the php container
+- Run `composer install` command to install all dependencies
+- Run `php artisan migrate:fresh` command to migrate all tables
-- Server is started on docker image
+- Server is started on docker image and can be accessed from `localhost:80`

 ## Design Pattern
 1. Design Pattern Builder </br>